JeanJouliaCode/wipeClean/README.md

 `npm install wipeclean -g`

-you can also find it on Aura
+you can also find it on Aur
 https://aur.archlinux.org/packages/wipeclean

 ## Usage